-Our approach to computer vision is based on the Nimbro team's paper [1].
-It uses a convex hull algorithm to detect the field and a hough line detector for the field lines.
-The team made this code from scratch.
-The ball, goalposts, the T and L intersections, penalty mark, and field center are detected using a convolutional neural network (CNN) algorithm.
+Our approach to computer vision is based on a convolutional neural network (CNN) algorithm, that is responsible for detecting the ball, goalposts, and line intersections.
 We use a custom YOLOv8-nano model to do those detections.
 Furthermore, the information that our team uses is made accessible by the team Bit-Bots to train the model.
-The data is available at [4].
+The data is available at [1].